 1. It's hiding where you least expect it

-While we know there's plenty of sugar lurking in sweet drinks, desserts and confectionery, it's also hiding out in places you wouldn't expect, like kids' and baby food, savoury foods and 'health' foods.
+We know there's plenty of sugar lurking in sweet drinks, desserts and confectionery.
+But it's also hiding out in places you wouldn't expect, such as children's and baby food, savoury foods and 'health' foods.

-It's easy to get caught up in the marketing hype of claims like 'all natural' and 'made with real fruit', but the sugar content of these products means they're far from healthy.
+It's easy to get caught up in the marketing hype of claims such as 'all natural' and 'made with real fruit', but the sugar content of these products means they're far from healthy.

 And since added sugars can be scattered throughout the ingredients list under several different names rather than grouped together, it can be hard to tell that added sugar is one of the main ingredients.

 You'd think that the nutrition information panel would offer some clarity when you're standing in the supermarket aisle, but it doesn't distinguish between intrinsic and added sugars.
-(Intrinsic sugars are naturally-occurring sugars found in dairy, fruits and vegetables; added sugars are sugars added during processing or cooking.)
+Intrinsic sugars are naturally occurring sugars found in dairy and intact/whole fruits and vegetables.
+Added sugars are all sugars that are harmful to health, including highly processed fruit ingredients such as pastes and concentrates, added during processing or cooking.

-So it's easy to misread the nutrition information for foods like plain yoghurt that are high in natural sugars (lactose), and assume that they're unhealthy.
+So it's easy to misread the nutrition information for foods such as plain yoghurt that are high in natural sugars (lactose), and assume that they're unhealthy.

-The reality is that we're doing ourselves harm: added sugar is linked to a range of potential negative health outcomes: weight gain, dental cavities, type 2 diabetes and possibly even depression.
+The reality is that we're doing ourselves harm: added sugar is linked to a range of potentially damaging health outcomes: weight gain, dental cavities, type-2 diabetes and possibly even depression.

-That's why it's so important for people to be able to easily tell how much added sugar is in the food they're eating.
+That's why it's so important for people to tell easily how much added sugar is in the food they're eating.